-Edith made the original print in this series, the reds of the red caps in Renaisssance portraits, during her time at RISD and has been working on the project ever since.
+Edith made the original print in this series, the reds of the red caps in Renaissance portraits, during her time at RISD and has been developing the body of work ever since.
 While these editions can be enjoyed as a series of "painterly Pantones," the ongoing project is research-based and committed to showing viewers new ways of thinking about artists' oeuvres and larger arcs in art history.
 By creating typologies of color and text, Edith pinpoints revealing and humorous themes throughout artists' careers or periods of time.
 The hope is to make ideas about art history accessible and compelling to a viewer who might not know much about the subject otherwise.

 "Get ‘em while they’re hot – the last batch sold out as quickly as you can say 'The roseate bills in John James Audubon’s The Birds of America: 1827-1838.'" - It's Nice That, “Painterly Pantones”: Photographer Edith Young on her art history-inspired series of colour palettes

 Where do I sign up to receive e-mail alerts about palette releases?

 These latitudinal and longitudinal e-coordinates will take you to the newsletter sign-up page.

 I have a question about licensing, commissions, collaborations, or an artist trade — what’s the best way to reach out?

 Oh no!
 Please tell me what happened via email and we'll resolve it straight away.

 Yes!
 Color Scheme: An Irreverent History of Art and Pop Culture in Color Palettes is out now from Princeton Architectural Press.

 How do you recommend framing a palette print?

 International shipping is now available!
 If your country doesn't seem to be an option at checkout, please send a note through here.